yorhun/urban-rural-temperatures/README.md

 ## Ideas for the future
 - **Document Deployment Steps**:
-   Document the steps needed to deploy the pipeline & database on a micro machine
+   Document the steps needed to deploy the pipeline, database and form connection to dashboard
+- **Make the ETL scripts run serverless**:
+   Glue could be used instead of micro machine
 - **Daily Pattern Analysis**:
    Examine urban-rural temperature differences by hour of day
 - **Seasonal Analysis**: